 Isn’t it strange to think there are places in Britain where folks once lived, but don’t anymore?
 Many centuries, even millennia-old settlements have been deserted due to illness, the elements or wartime requirements.

 A great way to discover some of the fascinating ghost towns and villages around the UK is through Google Maps online or via the Google Earth desktop program.
 Click the links below to explore these abandoned or lost communities.

 How to find hidden villages on Google Maps

 While the overhead maps don't always offer that much detail, you can click on the yellow stick man and drop him to a spot on the map to view street-level photos and 360-degree panoramas shot by visitors to these sites.

-Click the double up arrow pointing up next to Explore, then click on each photo to be taken to their location on the map.
+Click the double up arrow on the bottom menu bar, then click on each photo to be taken to their location on the map.

 In some cases you can even click the ‘3D' button for a tilted perspective.